LevieTech/api-quote-generator/README.md

 ## Update Documentation

 Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
 Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

+## Contact

+For inquiries and support, please contact our team at leviTech@gmail.com.

+Thank you for your interest in the Quote Generator API application!
+We look forward to continuing development and providing users with an inspiring and enriching experience.